masseyl/demo/README.md

 **Google UXE Exercise: Infinitely Scrolling List**

+_Installation:_

+1.  cd ./<wherever you put the code base>
+2.  yarn install
+3.  cd ./frontend
+4.  yarn install
+5.  yarn start
+6.  open localhost:3000 in your browser

 _Basic info:_

 Though I've been working in React Native for the past two years, I thought this exercise would be more interesting in "normal" react.
-I ejected from a "create-react-app" boilerplate then added redux, redux-persist, redux-sagas, redux-undo, and styled components to fill out the missing bits, and modified the structure so that it's more modular.
+I ejected from a "create-react-app" boilerplate then added redux, redux-persist, redux-sagas, redux-undo, rxjs, and styled components to fill out the missing bits, and modified the structure so that it's more modular.

 Initially, I tried just loading everything into a single scrolling list which worked OK for rendering, but got seriously bogged down when trying to swipe components, so I went for a virtualized list.
 I'd wanted to write my own, but time constraints didn't allow for that, so I opted for "react-tiny-virtual-list" and with a couple of tweaks it worked quite well.